-Watersheds Canada, in partnership with many different groups, has been working to develop habitat enhancement programs that can be delivered across the country.
-Stay tuned for some upcoming habitat projects and recourse you can use on your lake!
+Watersheds Canada, in partnership with many different groups, has been working to develop nature-based fish habitat enhancement programs that can be delivered across the country.

 In-Water Fish Habitat Enhancement

 Underwater woody debris is a healthy component of lake environments.
 Sunken logs, trees, branches, and root balls provide excellent habitat for wildlife, including fish, turtles, birds, invertebrates, and more.
 Beaver activity, wind, erosion, or water inflows from rivers or creeks naturally deposit such woody debris into a lake.
 However, human activity and development have significantly reduced the amount of natural woody debris in lakes.
 Many waterbodies are lacking natural woody structures due to cottage owners, and marina and resort operators that prefer to “clean up” their waterfront properties by removing natural fallen trees, branches, stumps, and other habitat features.

 Communities can promote the health of wildlife populations and improve water quality by creating additional woody debris habitat, such as in-water brush piles.
 Brush piles can provide fish with a food source, as well as shaded areas to rest, spawn, and escape predators.

 Trout Spawning Bed Enhancement